endurance21/Doctor_Cassandra/README.md

-# Dr. Cassandra — Your Diagnostic and Remediation Action Plan
+# Dr. Cassandra — Your Single Plane for Diagnostic and Remediation of Livesite for  Apache Cassandra

 **Faster incident resolution.
 Better customer experience.
 One-stop Cassandra diagnostics.**